New Jersey Prevailing Wage Attorney

 The New Jersey Department of Department of Labor and Workforce Development Division of Wage and Hour Compliance regulates workplace labor standards and enforces labor laws concerning conditions of employment and the payment of wages.
-If an employee feels they have not been properly paid by their employer, or if an employer is faced with an employee lawsuit due to a dispute about wages, the attorneys at Einhorn Harris can help in:
+If an employee feels they have not been properly paid by their employer, or if an employer is faced with an employee lawsuit due to a dispute about wages, a New Jersey prevailing wage attorney at Einhorn Harris can help in:

 - Filing or defending wage claims;

 - Advising clients with regard to the investigative and litigation process; and

 - Educating clients on minimum and prevailing wage rates, among other issues and concerns.